I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 This is why you’ll even find self-hypnosis videos on YouTube.
 Many people claim to have experienced healing through it too.
 It hasn’t worked for me though, for various reasons but it doesn’t mean it doesn’t work for you.

-Here are four other common myths that hypnotherapy practitioner, Serena and I recently debunked in a workshop with the tribe.
+Here are four other common myths that hypnotherapy practitioner, Serena and I debunked in a workshop with the tribe.

 “Isn’t hypnotherapy scary?”